 - What is the variable share option and how does it work?

-The variable share option is a method of minimizing how much one spends on a temporary lottery group while still trying to win certain share of the jackpot.
+The variable share option is a method of minimizing how much one spends on a lottery group while still trying to win a target share of the jackpot.
 The following is an explanation of how it works.
 A member can set a preference to win a predetermined amount.
 Then, as the number of shares in the group increases, the organizer will allocate the appropriate number of shares to the member to maintain their preferred target win.

 - What are hot and cold numbers?